Liège (car)

 The Liège is a lightweight two-seater car.
 An original design by Peter Davis, inspired by the classic sporting car era of the 1950s.

-Fifty of these cars were supplied in component form between 1997 and 2007.
+Sixty of these cars were supplied, mainly in component form between 1997 and 2007.
 Designed and developed from 1985 to 1996 in Bidford-on-Avon, Warwickshire, England.
 Manufactured at Craycombe in Fladbury, Worcestershire.
 Their agility off-road led to their being used in Classic Reliability Trials as organised by the Motor Cycling Club.

 The Liège has a glass fibre body with an integral floor bonded in.
 The chassis is a simple but strong ‘A’ frame, with independent double wishbone front suspension.
 The live rear axle is from the Suzuki Carry which has a 5.1-1 ratio to suit the 16 in Liège cast aluminium wheels.
 Coilspring shock absorbers are used all round.
 The 850 cc four-cylinder aluminium engine is from a Reliant Robin.
 The braking, being period, has 7 in Reliant-spec drums front and rear.
 The spare wheel mounted on the back allowed a small space in the rear for soft luggage and all-weather equipment.
+A number of owners converted their car to use a Suzuki GLS 1.0 engine, coupled to a Suzuki Jimny 5 speed gearbox.
+This requires the bodyshell to be removed so that alternative mounts can be welded on.